LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>17</sup> The sacrifices of God [are] a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.
 <sup>18</sup> Do good in thy good pleasure unto Zion: build thou the walls of Jerusalem.
 <sup>19</sup> Then shalt thou be pleased with the sacrifices of righteousness, with burnt offering and whole burnt offering: then shall they offer bullocks upon thine altar.

 ## Chapter 52

-<sup>1</sup> «To the chief Musician, Maschil, [A Psalm] of David, when Doeg the Edomite came and told Saul, and said unto him, David is come to the house of Ahimelech.» Why boastest thou thyself in mischief, O mighty man? the goodness of God [endureth] continually.
+> _To the chief Musician, Maschil, [A Psalm] of David, when Doeg the Edomite came and told Saul, and said unto him, David is come to the house of Ahimelech._

+<sup>1</sup> Why boastest thou thyself in mischief, O mighty man? the goodness of God [endureth] continually.
 <sup>2</sup> Thy tongue deviseth mischiefs; like a sharp razor, working deceitfully.
 <sup>3</sup> Thou lovest evil more than good; [and] lying rather than to speak righteousness.
 Selah.
 <sup>4</sup> Thou lovest all devouring words, O [thou] deceitful tongue.